nginxinc/nginx-gateway-fabric/docs/guides/routing-traffic-to-your-app.md

 With this architecture, the coffee application is not accessible outside the cluster.
 We want to expose this application on the hostname `cafe.example.com` so that clients outside the cluster can access it.

-To do this, we will install NGINX Kubernetes Gateway and create two Gateway API resources: a [Gateway](https://gateway-api.sigs.k8s.io/v1alpha2/references/spec/#gateway.networking.k8s.io/v1beta1.Gateway) and an [HTTPRoute](https://gateway-api.sigs.k8s.io/v1alpha2/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRoute).
+To do this, we will install NGINX Gateway Fabric and create two Gateway API resources: a [Gateway](https://gateway-api.sigs.k8s.io/v1alpha2/references/spec/#gateway.networking.k8s.io/v1beta1.Gateway) and an [HTTPRoute](https://gateway-api.sigs.k8s.io/v1alpha2/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRoute).
 With these resources, we will configure a simple routing rule to match all HTTP traffic with the